angular/material/README.md

 - Or you can build the documentation and demos locally; see [Build Docs & Demos](https://github.com/angular/material/tree/master/docs/README.md) for details.

+## <a name="releasing"></a> Our Release Processes

+Angular Material has revised/improved its build processes.
+To preserve stability with applications currently using Angular Material, we will have three (3) types of releases:

+*  `major` :  this type of release will be the Angular 2.x efforts maintained in a separate repository called [Material2](https://github.com/angular/material2).
+This type of release will not be used within Angular Material 1.x.
+*  `minor`:  aka `master` contains patch release changes AND breaking changes and new features
+*  `patch`:  non-breaking changes (no API, CSS, UX changes that will cause breaks in existing ngMaterial applications)

+##### Patch Releases

+The patch builds (1.0.4, 1.0.5, 1.0.6) are prepared based on commits in the `patch` branch; which contains only non-breaking changes (eg bug fix, some API additions, minimal non-breaking CSS changes ).
+We will be building `patch` releases every week.

+##### Minor Releases

+The minor build (1.1.0, 1.2.0, 1.3.0,...) are prepared based on commits in the `master` branch; which will remain the daily development branch AND will be the source for the `minor` releases.

+Our formal release of `minor` builds is much less frequent; probably 1x / Quarter.
+Developers can easily obtain the latest, full change-set from bower or npm using references to `@master`.

+##### Changelog

+The Changelog may contain releases for `patch` or `minor`.
+If you do not see a fix listed in the Changelog but the issue has been resolved or the PR merged, then those changes will be `master` available in the next *minor* release.

+> for the purposes of Angular Material 1.x, you *could* think of the patch releases as being *minor* changes and the 'minor' releases as being *major* changes.

 ## <a name="contributing"></a> Contributing

 Developers interested in contributing should read the following guidelines: